mmdavid1/port/src/content/blog/blog-2/index.md

 ## Incentives and Why They Matter

 Incentives are powerful determinants of features and applications in general.
-The problem that I have faced is not properly understanding incentives, and therefore I can't build out the **perfect** product.
+The problem that I have faced is not properly understanding incentives, and therefore I can't build out the a product that the user would like.
 For example, when developing the instructor facing application, I don't have a good idea of what the instructor does, or how, or why.

 This knowledge gap of incentives leads to forcefully making wrong assumptions, which leads to building out the wrong features, which is a waste of time.